LeidermanLab/clotFoam_sd/README.md

 ## Citing This Work
-If you use clotFoam in your work.
+If you use ShearDependentPltAgg in your work.
 Please use the following to cite our work:

 D. Montgomery, F. Municchi, K. Leiderman, clotFoam: An Open‐Source Framework to Simulate Blood Clot Formation Under Flow, arXiv, 2023, [https://doi.org/10.48550/arXiv.2304.09180](https://doi.org/10.48550/arXiv.2304.09180).